Python-22/Discord-Ranks/README.md

 - This is AG Discords TOS So u might get banned so use a ALT Before Trying
 - most Func Require Outputs

+This is all client sided no one will be able to see this

 ```
 Object.values(webpackJsonp.push([
     [], {